 A favourite mid-morning snack is a piece of Schiacciata (flat bread made with olive oil) available at all the bakers’ stalls.
 You could also try some very moreish Roschette, small rings of savoury hard-baked dough, a distant cousin and much smaller version of the bagel (maybe).
 Bakery products, like other food produce, are sold by the kilo – but an etto (100grams, about 4oz for the non-metric)or two should be enough.

 Lunch decision.
 Picnic?
-Head for Villa Fabbricotti on the number 2 or number 6 bus (from Piazza Cavour), only a few minutes’ ride away.
+Head for Villa Fabbricotti on the LAM Rosso bus (from Piazza Cavour or Via Grande), only a few minutes’ ride away.

 Takeaway snack?
 It has to be Torta di Ceci, a local speciality, a kind of huge pancake made from chick pea flour, baked in a wood-fired oven and then cut up and eaten in a roll.
 Ask for a 5+5 (cinque e cinque), the numbers referring to the old value of the Torta and the accompanying bread.
 It is still a cheap, filling and very tasty meal.
 Try adding marinated aubergines for extra flavour.
 Continue walking as you eat, or stand and people-watch as you munch.